What is in this leaflet

 - Sleeping tablets containing midazolam or triazolam

-- Pimozide - a medicine to treat psychotic problems
+- Medicines to treat psychotic problems containing pimozide or lurasidone

 - Antiarryththmics (eg. dronedarone, quinidine)